Best Beaches to Visit on Koh Tao

-The atmosphere is closer to the original vibe Koh Tao had in the 80’s and 90’s, which makes it popular amongst those looking for somewhere a bit quieter to spend the day.
+The atmosphere is very peaceful and serene which makes it popular with visitors who are looking for somewhere a bit quieter to spend the day.

 The beach is covered in white sand with a handful of beach huts and hammocks strung between the coconut trees.